Rlocksley/DNMC/README.md

-#DNMC

-This is an implementation of a Feed Forward Network which uses another Feed Foward Network as an external Memory
+#DNMC:This is an implementation of a Feed Forward Network which uses another Feed Foward Network as an external Memory

-#DNMC^2

-This is an implementation of a Feed Forward Network which uses a DMNC as its external Memory
+#DNMC^2:This is an implementation of a Feed Forward Network which uses a DMNC as its external Memory